dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/applicable-text-line-numbers.md

 # ApplicableTextLineNumbers

-The line numers of the targeting lines which are specified by the `TextLineSpecification` object.
+Parameter `ApplicableTextLineNumbers` specifies the line numers of the targeting lines which are specified by the `TextLineSpecification` object.

 ## Example